 - Messy Play – to explore a range of materials, tools and medias to develop imagination, understanding, manipulation, control, spontaneous expression and creativity.

 - Book Play – to develop early reading skills, handling books, retelling stories, listening skills, discussion skills and love of books.

 - Construction Area – to join, build and balance with a variety of construction materials, sometimes building with a purpose in mind.

 - Role Play & Small World Areas – to use available resources to re-enact life experiences, interact with others and develop social skills.

 - Language Resources – using language games and resources to focus on language skills (through fun games, rhymes and songs) and enhance the communication skills, self esteem, confidence, and social skills.
 This area also offers the chance to explore with mark making and writing resources, and also benefits from a weekly visit from a Welsh teacher.

 - Problem Solving, Reasoning & Numeracy Activities – specially selected resources allow for mathematical development which allows children to recognise patterns, make connections and recognise relationships (through activities that involve discovering numbers, counting, sorting and matching with shape, space and measures).

 - Physical Activities – both indoor and outdoor environments provide a place where children can choose to be active or rest and reflect.
 Our dance sessions also encourage a progression of skills to promote confident movement, health and bodily awareness as well as control in using physical play equipment.

-The Sunflowers are looked after by Darleen and is assisted by Rhian.
+The Sunflowers are looked after by Shanice and she is assisted by Lauran p, Rhian and Georgia.

-Darleen enjoys being with the older children, they enjoy learning about the world, Darleen enjoys teaching them how to hold a pencil and to write their names.
+Shanice enjoys being with the older children, they enjoy learning about the world, Shanice enjoys teaching them how to hold a pencil and to write their names.
 You will see wall boards in the area demonstrating the children practicing their pencil control.